• Play the sound file

 Take a trip with me back eight years to January 2010.
 The Brits were bracing themselves for a general election that Spring, with David Cameron's Conservative Party hoping to take control of Parliament from Gordon Brown's Labour Party.
 Brits were beginning to get seriously fed up with mass immigration.

 Cameron told a TV interviewer that the numbers for net immigration were unacceptable.
 Those numbers should be drastically reduced, he said.
-Actual quote: "We would like to see net immigration in the tens of thousands rather than the hundreds of thousands," end quote.
+Actual quote:

 Now it's eight years and two more elections later.
 Cameron's party was dominant for all those years, although in coalition for a while with a squishy centrist party.
 What's happened to the numbers?